The Bankrate promise

 As with applying for any type of consumer borrowing, a solid FICO credit score is an important part of your qualifications.
 Lenders use credit scores to gauge your level of credit risk or likelihood of repaying the loan.
 Credit scores in the mid-700s or higher typically secure the best rates.

 “Most lenders require a FICO score of 680 and above.
 However, some specialty lenders will allow FICO scores below 680,” Lax says.

 Before starting your application, check your credit reports with all three credit bureaus — Experian, Equifax and TransUnion — so that you know your score in advance.
 That way, you can take any steps needed to improve it.
 A free copy of your credit report from all three bureaus is available once every 12 months from AnnualCreditReport.com.

-When applying for an RV loan you’ll need proof of sufficient income to repay the monthly loan payments and all of your other existing debt, says Scott Greene, head of marine and RV lending for Truist.
+When applying for an RV loan you’ll need proof of sufficient income to repay the monthly loan payments, along with your other existing debt, says Scott Greene, head of marine and RV lending for Truist.

 While the ability to pay these additional costs is not part of a lender’s considerations during the application review process, it’s important to understand the full scope of expenses when considering whether you can afford an RV.